 - Defended national residential and hospitality property owner and operator against former employee's claims of Title VII sex and race discrimination and retaliation resulting in full dismissal of claims.

-- Successfully defended employer's termination of employee based on safety concerns in MSHA trial and against employee's discrimination and retaliation claims.
+- Successfully defended employer's termination of employee based on safety concerns in MSHA/OSHA trial and against employee's discrimination and retaliation claims.

 - Defended numerous clients against employee charges of discrimination, retaliation, harassment, leave, wage and hour, and other employment claims before the EEOC, DOL, NLRB, and various state agencies.